Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 - The pattern string defines the search criteria using special characters and metacharacters.
 - The exec method of the RegExp object is used to search for matches in a given string.

+### Time Complexity: O(n)
+- Creating a RegExp object from a string involves parsing the string to build the regular expression pattern.
+- The complexity of this process is linear relative to the length of the pattern string, as each character in the string needs to be processed to construct the regular expression.

 Using flags (optional):
 ```javascript
 const patternString = /color=([a-z]+)/i; // Case-insensitive search with flag 'i'